vchain-us/cnlc-docs/pages/help/introduction.md

 ### Core platform

-The core CodeNotary Ledger Compliance platform manages Ledger data, security, and the API gateway access through our SDK.
+The core CodeNotary Immutable Ledger platform manages Ledger data, security, and the API gateway access through our SDK.

 Users interact with the platform in two ways: through a browser-based UI, and a programming interface provided by CodeNotary SDKs